HerrmDE/OpenBase64EncodedDataWithSafari/README.md

 OpenBase64EncodedDataWithSafari
 ===============================

-A UIApplication category to open base64 encoded data with Safari on iOS
+For some reason UIApplication's openURL does not open base64 encoded data urls within safari on iOS.
+With this category it is possible by starting web server (e.g. CocoaHTTPServer) to represent a html file, which redirects to the base64 encoded data url.